 Applicants are encouraged to apply online at www.mines.edu.
-Questions can be directed to the Admissions Office via e-mail: admit@mines.edu; or via postal mail:
+Questions can be directed to the Admissions Office via e-mail: admissions@mines.edu (admit@mines.edu); or via postal mail:

-Admissions Office Colorado School of Mines 1600 Maple Street Golden, CO 80401
+Admissions Office Colorado School of Mines 1812 Illinois Street Golden, CO 80401

 A student may apply for admission any time after completing the 11th grade.
+Announcement of when the application will open for a given term will be posted on the Colorado School of Mines website.
 The application will be evaluated upon receipt of the completed application form, a high school transcript showing courses completed, courses remaining to be completed, ranking in class, other pertinent data, and SAT or ACT test scores.
 High school seniors are encouraged to apply early in the fall term of senior year.
-Additionally, it is recommended that the ACT and/or SAT be taken during this term.
+Additionally, it is recommended that the ACT and/ or SAT be taken during this term.
 In some cases, the grades or marks received in courses taken during the first half of the senior year may be required.
-Applicants who meet freshman admission requirements are admitted subject to completion of all entrance requirements and high school graduation.
+Freshman admission is competitive.
+Applicants who are admitted are subject to completion of all entrance requirements and high school graduation.